Eilika Weber-Ban

 Eilika Weber-Ban (born 15 November 1968 in Karlsruhe) is a German biochemist.
 Her research considers protein degradation pathways.
 She was elected to the European Molecular Biology Organization in 2021.

 Early life and education

 Weber-Ban studied biochemistry at the University of Tübingen.
 She then received a Fulbright Program scholarship and went to the University of California at Riverside.
-Here she studied the tryptophan sunthase bienzyme complex under the supervision of Michael Dunn.
+Here she studied the tryptophan synthase bienzyme complex under the supervision of Michael Dunn.
 She completed her graduate studies in 1996, and was awarded a Jane Coffin Childs Memorial Fund for Medical Research fellowship to join Arthur Horwich at Yale University.

 Research and career

 In 2001 she moved to the Institute for Molecular Biology and Biophysics at ETH Zurich.
 She was promoted to Professor in 2010.
 Her research considers the function and substrate recruitment mechanisms of bacterial degradation complexes, with a particular focus on Mycobacterium tuberculosis.
 Such bacteria rely on degradation pathways to survive the conditions inside the infected hosts.

 Weber-Ban was elected to the European Molecular Biology Organization in 2021.